Israel intensifies bombardment of Gaza and southern Lebanon ahead of Oct. 7 anniversary

 Beirut’s skyline lit up again late Sunday with new airstrikes, a day after Israel’s heaviest bombardment of the southern suburbs known as the Dahiyeh since it escalated its air campaign on Sept.
 23. It was not immediately clear if there were casualties.

-Lebanon’s state-run National News Agency reported more than 30 strikes overnight into Sunday.
-Israel’s military confirmed it was striking targets near Beirut and said about 130 projectiles had crossed from Lebanon into Israeli territory.
+Lebanon’s state-run National News Agency reported more than 30 strikes overnight into Sunday, while Israel’s military said about 130 projectiles had crossed from Lebanon into Israeli territory.

 “It was very difficult.
 All of us in Beirut could hear everything,” resident Haytham Al-Darazi said.
 Another resident, Maxime Jawad, called it “a night of terror.”